Ernest Bevin College Mission Statement.

 Voorzitter van gouverneurs- Mr Anthony Langan

 The purpose of governance is to provide confident and strong strategic leadership which leads to robust accountability, oversight and assurance for educational and financial performance.

-DFE Core functions of governing boards
+EBC follows the DFE Core functions of governing boards

 - Ensuring clarity of vision, ethos and strategic direction;